CHEREF-Mehdi/jenkins-boomi-ci-cd/README.md

             INFO: EXECUTION SUCCESS
             INFO: ------------------------------------------------------------------------
             ```

+        * Go to http://localhost:9000 and Login with login/password admin/admin

     2. Jenkins Settings :
         1. Go to ***Dashboard*** & Click on the ***Account_{Rename}*** folder: